lk5oliveira/download_all_upload_widget/README.md

 # Download all uploaded files from the Image Upload Preview Widget
 This script has to be used in combination with the Jotform API.
 API key with full access is needed.
-The script download all the files from the Image Upload Preview Widget and zip them and separates them into different folders named after the submission ID.
+The script download all the files from the Image Upload Preview Widget and zip them and separates them by submission.

 ⚠️WARNING: This code is for workaround use and should not be used in a production environment.
 * This code does not include proper error handling or security measures and may expose vulnerabilities.